mertz1999/Boost_Freelacer/README.md

 # Iranian Freelancer searchEngine(**Boost Freelacer**)!

-In this project i trying to scrap Freelancers websites in **IRAN** like **Ponisha,Parscoders** so with this project we can access to all project on this websites based on Skill list.
+In this project i trying to scrap Freelancers websites in **IRAN** like **Ponisha,Parscoders** so with this project we can access to all project on these websites based on Skill list.

 ## Why?